ansys/pyfluent/doc/source/user_guide/meshing_workflows.rst

 Use meshing workflows
 =====================
-PyFluent supports accessing all Fluent meshing functionalities, including guided meshing workflows.
+Fluent meshing guided workflows are designed to make it easier to generate a volume mesh starting from CAD geometries.
+You can use PyFluent to access the guided workflows.

 Watertight geometry meshing workflow
 ------------------------------------
+Use the **Watertight Geometry** workflow for water-tight CAD geometries that do not require much in the way of clean-up or modifications.
-This simple example shows how to use the watertight geometry meshing workflow.
+The following example shows you how to use the Watertight Geometry workflow.

 Import geometry
 ~~~~~~~~~~~~~~~